aurelberra/stopwords/rationale.md

 * for Latin: all texts in PHI 5
 * for Greek: all texts in TLG E

-I manually filtered the results to discard the (still numerous) lemmatisation bugs, selected the relevant invariable words and extended the relevant words to their whole paradigms for the sake of consistency (as far as it is possible, one should find all forms of "sum" or none, not all forms except "est", "sum" and "es").
+I manually filtered the results to discard the (still numerous) lemmatisation bugs, selected the relevant invariable words and extended the relevant variable words to their whole paradigms for the sake of consistency (as far as it is possible, one should find all forms of *sum* or none, not all forms except *est*, *sum* and *es*).

-In extending paradigms I mostly relied on the lists provided with the [Diogenes](http://community.dur.ac.uk/p.j.heslin/Software/Diogenes/) software by Peter Heslin, occasionally augmenting or correcting them (e.g. for the forms of "sum").
+In extending paradigms I mostly relied on the lists provided with the [Diogenes](http://community.dur.ac.uk/p.j.heslin/Software/Diogenes/) software by Peter Heslin, occasionally augmenting or correcting them (e.g. for the forms of *sum*).

-I compared my results with the lists of the [Dickinson College Commentaries Core Vocabulary](http://dcc.dickinson.edu/vocab/core-vocabulary), a project led by Christopher Francese providing "the thousand most common words in Latin and the 500 most common words in ancient Greek".
+I compared my results with the lists of the [Dickinson College Commentaries Core Vocabulary](http://dcc.dickinson.edu/vocab/core-vocabulary), a project led by Christopher Francese providing “the thousand most common words in Latin and the 500 most common words in ancient Greek”.

-I consulted several reference works on Greek and Latin grammar and syntax to make sure that no common form had be omitted.
+I consulted several reference works on Greek and Latin grammar and syntax to make sure that no common form had been omitted.

-The **Latin list** includes the 100 MFW in PHI 5 except for "liber" ("libro" being a common form in intratextual or intertextual references) and the 100 MFW in Cicero except for "publica" ("publicae" being used in forms of "res publica").
+The **Latin list** now includes the 100 MFW in PHI 5 except for *liber* (*libro* being a common form in intratextual or intertextual references) and the 100 MFW in Cicero except for *publica* (*publicae* being used in forms of *res publica*).

 I closely examined the 500 MFW in PHI 5 texts and in Cicero, and included the conjunctions and some typically less informative adverbs.
 I also went through the 1000 MFW in PHI 5 texts, and added several adverbs.

-Finally, I tested the resulting list of stopwords in Voyant Tools on several corpora: Cicero's works, as well as works by Apuleius, Caesar, Petronius, Tacitus, and Vergil.
+Finally, I tested the resulting list of stopwords in Voyant Tools on several corpora: Cicero’s works, as well as works by Apuleius, Caesar, Petronius, Tacitus, and Vergil.
+This helped include some common variants or poetic forms.

-The **Greek list** includes the 100 MFW in TLG E except for "θεοῦ" (the word being very meaningful in the corpora where it is not omnipresent) and "δύο" (I do not include words for numerals in this list) and the 100 MFW in Demosthenes except for five words specific to oratory and to his speeches (ἄνδρες, ἀθηναῖοι, δικασταί, δίκην, νόμον) and "δεῖ" (frequent, but still meaningful).
+The **Greek list** now includes the 100 MFW in TLG E except for θεοῦ (the word being very meaningful in the corpora where it is not omnipresent) and δύο (I do not include words for numerals in this list) and the 100 MFW in Demosthenes except for five words specific to oratory and to his speeches (ἄνδρες, ἀθηναῖοι, δικασταί, δίκην, νόμον), and δεῖ (frequent, but still meaningful).

 I closely examined the 500 MFW in TLG E texts and in Demosthenes, and included the conjunctions and some typically less informative adverbs.
 I also went through the 1000 MFW in TLG E texts, and added several adverbs.

-Finally, I tested the resulting list of stopwords in Voyant Tools on several corpora: Demosthenes' works, as well as the *Iliad* and works by Cyrillus, Dio Cassius, Menander, Sophocles and Xenophon.
-This helped include in particular some very common poetic or dialectal forms.
+Finally, I tested the resulting list of stopwords in Voyant Tools on several corpora: Demosthenes’ works, as well as the *Iliad* and works by Cyrillus, Dio Cassius, Menander, Sophocles and Xenophon.
+This helped include some common variants like elided forms, and poetic or dialectal forms.

-I maintain the full list here in a plain text file comprising headings to distinguish the parts of speech.
-These titles are comments prefixed with an [octothorpe](https://en.wiktionary.org/wiki/octothorpe).
-They are suppressed by Voyant Tools when the software updates the user-defined list and creates a single alphabetically-sorted list.
+## Feedback?

-Questions, comments and advice are welcome.
+This is still a work in progress.
+Questions, comments and advice are most welcome.